-Outside of the consultation process, SaskPower is also focused on broader engagement with Indigenous communities and organizations within the province. during Workshops 2 and 3 we received information regarding areas of importance within the study areas.
+During Workshops 2 and 3 we received information regarding areas of importance within the study areas.
 The following topics were discussed with the REP:

-- Water - Historical use surrounding waterbodies including rivers - Archaeological resources - Environmental features such as wetlands and wildlife which are used for hunting, fishing and gathering, and - Historical Sites and information such as the Fort Walsh-Fort Qu'Appelle Trail, Fur Trade Era Cart Trails, red river cart trails and Mistaseni Rock.
+- Water - Historical use surrounding waterbodies including rivers - Archaeological resources - Environmental features such as wetlands and wildlife which are used for hunting, fishing and gathering, and - Historical Sites information such as the Fort Walsh-Fort Qu'Appelle Trail, Fur Trade Era Cart Trails, red river cart trails and Mistaseni Rock.

-Through Indigenous Engagement and Duty to Consult, SaskPower is currently assessing what, if any effects there would be to Indigenous rights and interests in the study areas.
-This will be used to inform a potential final siting decision.
+Through Indigenous engagement and consultation, SaskPower is currently assessing the potential for adverse impacts on the study area to both Aboriginal and Treaty rights and other identified interests.
+This information will be used to inform a potential final siting decision.